|

 For more successful bigger bubbles

-Same as Formula #1 only add 40-60 ounces of quality
+Same as Formula #1 only add 40-60 ounces of a pre-made quality commercial mix.

 Bubble Formula #3